 To open the filters dialog click on the Set Filters button on the toolbar or press F5.

-To apply your newly added/updated filters to all the existing data in HTTP Debugger, simply click on Apply Now
+To apply your newly added/updated filters to all the existing data in HTTP Debugger, simply click on Apply Now on the toolbar.

-Please note, if you create filters that are too complex, it is possible that all the HTTP traffic will be filtered and nothing will be shown in the HTTP Debugger main screen (you can see the number of filtered items in the status bar).
+Important: Please note, if you create filters that are too complex, it is possible that all the HTTP traffic will be filtered and nothing will be shown in the HTTP Debugger main screen (you can see the number of filtered items in the status bar).
 In this case, please update your filters.

-Highlighting is one of the most and unique and powerful features of HTTP Debugger.
+HighlightsHighlighting is one of the most and unique and powerful features of HTTP Debugger.
 With Highlighting you can mark your web pages that perform slowly or are too big, pages that return unexpected error codes or content types, mark your browser redirects etc.

 Highlighting is applied to a particular cell in the row.
 That means that several cells in one row can be highlighted in different colors according to your rules.